Hippos, Wild, But Not Woolly

 The hippo is the largest species of land mammal after elephants and rhinoceros.
-Ungainly on land with its stocky shape and short legs, a hippo can still run at speeds up to 25 mph (40 km/h) when aggravated.
+Ungainly on land with its stocky shape and short legs, a hippo can still run at speeds around 25 mph (40 km/h) – even outrunning a man whose max speed is 27.8 mph or 44.72 km/hr – when aggravated.
 Highly aggressive and unpredictable, the hippopotamus is considered the most dangerous mammal in Africa, having killed more humans than any other single mammal.

 The common hippopotamus is semi-aquatic, inhabiting rivers, lakes and swamps and is classified as “threatened” because of habitat loss and poaching (their meat and ivory canine teeth).